CarlMelander/Parsley/README.md

 ## Overview

 **Parsley** is a PowerShell-based tool designed for efficient analysis of Qualys Cloud Agent log files.
 Its primary functionality includes parsing logs using configurable search terms and providing a streamlined drag-and-drop interface for usability.

+## Considerations of Use

+- *NO* reliability of data should assumed from any of the outputs (I'm just a quasi-lazy nerd sharing a tool) - always use the raw data to troubleshoot.

 ## Features